Panasonic KX-TGD532W Review

 Our Analysis and Test Results

-Responsible for the largest portion of the overall score, our Sound Quality metric is accountable for 30% of the total score for each cordless phone.
+Starting off our testing process, our sound quality assessment is the most important to the overall scores.
 We based the score for this on dozens and dozens of calls, as well as by having a panel of judges rate the quality of a voicemail left by each phone.
 Additionally, we also deducted points for any distracting background noises that could be heard when using the phone, such as static or buzzing.
-As mentioned above, we weren't thrilled with the performance of the KX-TGD532W in this group of tests and bestowed a 4 out of 10 on it for its uninspiring results.
+The KX-TGD532W delivered so-so results, earning it a lackluster score.

 The sound coming through this headset always seemed to be a bit on the fuzzier side, failing to match the crystal-clear audio quality delivered by our top phones.
-We noticed this when listening to both live audio and to recorded messages, with the sound always reminding us of talking on a cell phone where the cell service isn't the best.
+We noticed this both when listening to both live audio and to recorded messages — reminding us of talking on a cell phone with barely enough signal to make the call.

-Our various range tests came next in importance, making up 25% of the total score for each phone.
+Our next set of tests rated and ranked the range of each cordless phone.
 We conducted both a line-of-sight test to see what the maximum range of each phone is when the signal is unimpeded, as well as an obstructed range test where the signal had to pass through a handful of walls.
-The KX-TGD532W did exceptionally well in this metric, earning one of the top scores of 8 out of 10.
+The KX-TGD532W did exceptionally well in this metric, earning one of the top scores.

 This phone matched all of the top performers in our unobstructed range test, delivering clear and understandable audio at a distance of 840' — the cut-off point for this test.

-The KX-TGD532W delivered a stellar performance in our obstructed range test, delivering some of the cleared audio out of the entire group at the furthest distance.
+The KX-TGD532W delivered a stellar performance in our obstructed range test, delivering some of the clearest audio out of the entire group at the furthest distance.